tommyknocker/pdo-database-class/README.md

 table prefix, port and database charset params are optional.
 If no charset should be set charset, set it to null

-Also it is possible to reuse already connected mysqli object:
+Also it is possible to reuse already connected pdo object:
 ```php
 $pdo = new PDO('mysql:dbname=test;host=localhost', 'user', 'password');
 $db = new PDODb($pdo);